Deforestation in Borneo: Logging

-Deforestation in Borneo was historically low due to infertile soils, unfavourable climate, and the presence of disease.
+Deforestation in Borneo was historically low due to infertile soils, unfavorable climate, and the presence of disease.
 Deforestation only began in earnest during the mid-twentieth century.
 Industrial logging rose in the 1970s as Malaysia depleted its peninsular forests, and former Indonesian strongman President Suharto distributed large tracts of forest to cement political relationships with army generals.
 Thus, logging expanded significantly in the 1980s, with logging roads providing access to remote lands for settlers and developers.
+There became such an abundance of roads that if all the roads built in 19990 to 2009 in Malaysian Borneo and Brunei were aligned end to end, the length would be enough to circle the Earth a total of nine times.

 Logging in Borneo in the 1980s and 1990s was some of the most intensive the world has ever seen, with 60–240 cubic meters of wood being harvested per hectare versus 23 cubic meters per hectare in the Amazon.
 In Kalimantan for example, some 80% of lowlands went to timber concessions, including virtually all its mangrove forests.
+In Sabah and Sarawak (states in Borno) there was just 22% of untouched forest that remained.
+The rest was logged.
+There were even some forests in those regions that were repeatedly logged: two to four times to be specific.
 By the late 1980s, it became clear that Indonesia and Malaysia were facing a problem of timber crisis due to over-logging.
 Demand from timber mills was far-outstripping log production in both Malaysia and Indonesia.